apple/servicetalk/servicetalk-examples/src/main/java/io/servicetalk/examples/http/service/composition/README.md

 This example has two distinct bootstrap locations:

 - [GatewayServer](GatewayServer.java) is a main class and starts only the gateway server with all the endpoints.
-This server is started on port `8085`.
+This server is started on port `8080`.
-- [BackendsStarter](backends/BackendsStarter.java) is a main class that starts the other services, viz., `Recommendation`, `Metadata`, `User` and `Ratings` service.
+- [BackendsStarter](backends/BackendsStarter.java) is a main class that starts the other services, viz., `Recommendation`, `Metadata`, `User` and `Rating` service.

 # Usecase

 In order to demonstrate a complex service composition usecase, we take the following abstract example:

 ## Gateway Service

 A service that composes multiple downstream service results into an externally consumable result.

 ### Result